PabloBor/STM32F103C8T6_BareMetal/README.md

 - **Visual Studio**: Integrated development environment (IDE) used to write, compile and debug project code.
 - **Git**: Version control system used to manage project source code and collaborate with other developers.
 - **GNU Arm Toolchain**: Open source development toolkit for compiling, assembling and interfacing programs for ARM microcontrollers.
+- **Make**: Build automation tool used to compile and build executable programs and libraries from source code.
 - **OpenOCD (Open On-Chip Debugger)**: Open source microcontroller debugging and programming tool used to interface with the JTAG architecture on microcontrollers.

 *Go to [Documents/EnvironmentSetUp](Documents/EnvironmentSetUp.md) to see how to install it*